How CRISPR-based "gene drives" could cheaply, rapidly and

 Gene drive systems are "selfish" genetic elements that can rapidly spread in sexually reproducing species even if they reduce the fitness of individual organisms.
 The genomes of almost every sexually reproducing species show evidence of at least one "natural" active gene drive or its broken remnants.
 Synthetic gene drives can now be designed to "sculpt" evolution.
 Researchers can take a gene that has a fitness-cost for the individual, for example male sterility, and move ("drive") it through a population in defiance of the usual constraints of Mendelian inheritance.
 Gene drives achieve this seemingly impossible feat by ensuring that they will be inherited by effectively all - rather than half - of the organism's offspring.
 Sexually reproducing animals normally have two versions of each gene located on two different chromosomes.
 Maternal and paternal chromosomes in such a homologous pair have the same genes at the same loci, but the genes typically have different variants.
 Normally, an organism's offspring inherit only one of each pair of chromosomes from each parent.
 Therefore each different allele is ordinarily passed on to only around half of the organism's offspring.
 The new CRISPR/Cas9 genome-editing tool allows this rule of Mendelian inheritance to be broken with powerful and precise gene-editing techniques.
 Specifically, endonuclease gene drives can cut the corresponding locus of the homologous chromosome that doesn't encode the drive, inducing the cell to repair the damage by copying the drive sequence onto the damaged chromosome.
 In consequence, the cell then has two copies of the drive sequence.
 If the modified cell is a germline cell, then the modification will be passed on to all the organism's offspring, regardless of which chromosome they inherit.
 The same process will then apply to their offspring, too, generation after generation.
 In effect, a cell's DNA repair-mechanisms can be "hijacked" to spread human-selected traits throughout an entire species.
 CRISPR/Cas9 genome-editing potentially allows biohackers, scientists, or tomorrow's wildlife park managers accurately to insert, replace, delete and regulate genes in all sexually reproducing species and then "drive" the desired alteration(s) across the entire population.
 Species that can reproduce both with and without sex, for example many plants, are more problematic; and gene drives can’t alter asexually reproducing populations such as bacteria.
 Yet the vast majority of sentient beings on Earth today belong to predominantly or exclusively sexually-reproducing species.
 In short, gene drives can potentially be designed to engineer the well-being of all sentience.

 Consider a concrete example of how gene drives could be used to reduce suffering in Nature.
 The lives of countless sentient beings are blighted by physical pain.
 Multiple genes modulate an organism's pain-sensitivity.
-Here let's focus just on the sodium channel, voltage-gated, type IX alpha subunit known as the SCN9A gene.
+Here let's focus just on the sodium channel, voltage-gated, type IX alpha subunit coded by the SCN9A gene.
 The SCN9A gene belongs to an evolutionarily ancient family of genes that code the construction of sodium channels.
 Sodium channels transport positively charged sodium ions into nerve cells, allowing the generation and transmission of electrical signals.
 The SCN9A gene provides instructions for making the alpha subunit of the sodium channel NaV1.7 found in nociceptors that transmit pain signals.
 Dozens of different alleles of SCN9A have been deciphered.
 Rare, maladaptive nonsense mutations of the SCN9A gene abolish an organism's ability to feel pain altogether.
 Yet other SCN9A alleles confer unusually high or unusually low pain-sensitivity without compromising function to any marked degree.
 Recall how today a small minority of high-functioning people display an exceptionally high pain-tolerance.
 Such "abnormally" low pain-sensitivity isn’t the same as a dangerous and potentially lethal congenital analgesia.
 For such lucky people, pain is little worse than a useful bodily signalling mechanism in situations where "normal" human and non-humans animals alike would be screaming in agony.

 In principle, there's now nothing to stop intelligent moral agents "fixing" the [conditionally-activated level of] subjective physical distress undergone by members of entire free-living species by choosing and propagating benign alleles of SCN9A or its homologs via gene drives, i.e. engineering via CRISPR-mediated gene-editing not a currently utopian "no pain" biosphere (cf. The Abolitionist Project) but a “low pain” biosphere.